yasirse/yasirse/README.md

 7)
 ### Ecommerce App
 **Role**<br/>
-Developer and Designer
+Developer and Designer<br/>
 **Tools**<br/>
-React.js, Node.js, bootstrap and MySql
+React.js, Node.js, bootstrap and MySql<br/>
 **Detail**<br/>
 I have developed and designed this website using React.js, Bootstrap,Node.js and MySql .
 It has module
 1) Landing page with top Navbar